cloudevents/spec/discovery/spec.md

 discovery endpoint MUST assign a value that is greater than the existing `epoch` value for the Service.

-If an `epoch` is given in the request and it is less than the current Service's value, then the request MUST fail.
+If an `epoch` is given in the request and it is not greater than the current Service's value, then the request MUST fail.

 If an `epoch` is given in the request and it is greater than the current Service's value, then the Service's epoch value MUST be replaced with the incoming value.

-If an `epoch` is given in the request and it is equal to the current Service's value, then it Service's epoch value MUST be assigned a value that is greater than the current value.

-Aside from `id` and `epoch`, unless there is an out of band agreement, all mandatory attributes MUST be present in the request, and a Discovery Endpoint MUST reject requests that are missing such attributes.
+Aside from `id`, `epoch` and `url`, unless there is an out of band agreement, all mandatory attributes MUST be present in the request, and a Discovery Endpoint MUST reject requests that are missing such attributes.

+The Discovery Endpoint MUST ensure that the `url` of the resulting Service is correct even if that means overriding the value from the request.

+Upon successfully processing the request, the HTTP Response Body MUST include the Service values resulting from the successful processing of the request.
+The response SHOULD icnlude the current values for all attributes, even if the Discovery Endpoint added or modified some value during the processing of the request.

 The follow responses are defined by this specification:
-- `200 OK` if specified Service was updated.
+- `200 OK` if specified Service was updated successfullly.
-  - The HTTP Response Body MUST include the Service values resulting from the successful processing of the request.
-    The response SHOULD include the current value for all attributes, even if the Discovery Endpoint added or modified some values during the time of processing of the request.
 - `400 Bad Request` if the `id` in the path and body are not the same or some other constraint failure is found.
-- `404 Not Found` if there is no Service with the specified `id`.
-- `409 Conflict` if the given `epoch` was less than the Service's current value.
+- `409 Conflict` if the given `epoch` invalid.

 Other responses are allowed, but not defined by this specification.